muchdogesec/txt2stix/docs/api-spec.md

     * Important: if using any AI extractions, you must set an OpenAI API key in your `.env` file
     * Important: if you are using any MITRE ATT&CK, CAPEC, CWE or NVD CPE or CVE extractions you must set ArangoDB settings in your `.env` file
 * `--use_aliases` (optional): if you want to apply aliasing to the input doc (find and replace strings) you can pass their slug found in `aliases/config.yaml` (e.g. `country_iso3_to_iso2`).
 Default if not passed, no extractions applied.
-* `--use_whitelist` (optional): if you want to get the script to ignore certain values that might create extractions you can specify using `whitelist/config.yaml` (e.g. `alexa_top_1000`) related to the whitelist file you want to use.
+* `--use_whitelists` (optional): if you want to get the script to ignore certain values that might create extractions you can specify using `whitelist/config.yaml` (e.g. `alexa_top_1000`) related to the whitelist file you want to use.
 Default if not passed, no extractions applied.
+* `--stix2arango_note` (optional): the stix2arango note you want to use.

 A successful response will return a job id